-After the outbreak of the First World War, the European Allies faced the unified Central Powers, made out of the German Empire, Austria-Hungary and the Ottoman Empire.
+After the outbreak of the First World War, the European Allies faced the unified Central Powers consisting the German Empire, Austria-Hungary and the Ottoman Empire.
 The British military needed to open another front against the Ottoman state, de facto ruled by the Young Turks, to pin down tens of thousands of Turkish soldiers in the region in order to relieve their own resources and troops in Egypt and to facilitate the Allied offensive on the Dardanelles.
-In order to succeed, British intelligence services turned their attention to the Arabs of the Arabian Peninsula, more specifically the emīr of Mecca, al-Ḥusayn ibn ‘Alī al-Hāshimī.
+In order to succeed, British intelligence services turned their attention to the Arabs of the Arabian Peninsula, more specifically the Emir of Mecca, al-Ḥusayn ibn ‘Alī al-Hāshimī.
 As a subject of the Ottomans and leader over the holy Ḥijāz region, he would be a perfect candidate to lead an assymetrical revolt against his former overlord.

-The Arab Bureau of the British Foreign Office instigated instigated revolutionary sentiments among the tribal bedouins.
+The Arab Bureau of the British Foreign Office instigated revolutionary sentiments among the tribal Bedouins of the Peninsula.
 Prior to the outbreak of the actual revolt, later known as the Great Arab Revolt of 1916, a lengthy correspondence took place between al-Ḥusayn and Henry McMahon, a British diplomat and High Commissioner in Egypt.
 Both sides pledged their allegiance and assistance to each other’s cause.
-It should be mentioned that Arab nationalism in the region was already heightened since the 19th century due to several important factors, not in the least because of extensive European initiatives to stimulate and support Arab nationalists and undermine Ottoman cultural and ethnical dominance.
-From its side, Britain pledged to recognise the new Arab state that would be announced the moment the Ottomans would be defeated and driven away from the region.
+It should be mentioned that Arab nationalism in the region was already heightened since the 19th century due to several important factors, not in the least because of extensive European initiatives to stimulate and support Arab nationalists and undermine Ottoman cultural and ethnical dominance, as extensively described by Heghnar Watenpaugh in her The Legacy of Ottoman Architecture in the Former Arab Provinces (2007).
+From its side, Britain pledged to recognize the new Arab state that would be announced the moment the Ottomans would be defeated and driven away from the region.
 This was a major offer to convince al-Ḥusayn to join and lead the revolt, as it was no secret that he vied for the position of king of the Arabs, and even caliph of the Muslims.

 For examples and pictures, please visit this thread on my Twitter.